OpenStorageNetwork/openstoragenetwork.github.io/content/docs/dataset-types.md

 ---
 title: Open Access & Protected Datasets
-prev: docs/system-overview
+prev: portal
-next: docs/folder/
+next: dataset-access
-weight: 20
+weight: 30
 ---

 OSN datasets can be either open access or protected.
 In the former case,